creature/piccle/NOTES.md

 - Update nav to render subnav too, for current section.
 - Finish commenting the BaseStream.

+## Gotchas
+- Add option to regenerate entire site, or just changed photos.
+  - Basically impossible!
+Even if a photo hasn't changed, the navigation items/stream neighbours might have changed.
+  - We'd have to cache the rendering context for each photo in the DB to determine whether we should regenerate it or not.
+  - Might as well just regenerate the page.

 ----- All the notes below are kind of outdated ------